mcfnord/rml/src/busto.md

 difference between volunteerism and quid pro quo.
 Penner said he didn’t see a connection between political support and advancement.

-I find that the PCPAO is more politicized under Lindquist than his predecessors, and DPAs, particularly newer DPAs, feel pressured to volunteer in support of his campaigns.
+I find that <mark>the PCPAO is more politicized under Lindquist</mark> than his predecessors, and DPAs, particularly newer DPAs, feel pressured to volunteer in support of his campaigns.
 Lindquist’s refusal to act in the face of complaints by PCPAO employees that their names were added to a Lindquist campaign F acebook group without their consent is clear evidence of this